-Products such as Meguiars PlastRx are single step products that are best used on fine scratches and haziness.
-The tend to contain a blend of micro-abrasives and oils to restore the clarity together with water-resistant polymers for added protection.
+Products such as Meguiars PlastX are single step products that are best used on fine scratches and haziness.
+They tend to contain a blend of micro-abrasives and oils to restore the clarity together with water-resistant polymers for added protection.

-Whilst simple to apply, needing only a foam or microfibre applicator, they can however require a fair amount of “elbow grease” to get that like new finish.
-As some of our own customers reviews testify:
+Whilst simple to apply, needing only foam or microfibre applicator, they can however require a fair amount of “elbow grease” to get that like-new finish.
+As some of our own customers’ reviews testify:

 “Excellent Product I had a Ford Focus Mark 1 with foggy headlights, which would have not passed the next MOT.
 After one application the headlights were clear and bright – made night time driving a lot clearer.
 I saved at least £200 over a replacement set of headlights.
 A second application made them look like new.
 Kevin – Essex“

-However being around the £10 and under mark they are very good value for money.
+However, being around £10 and under, they are very good value for the money.

 Two Step Clear Plastic Headlight Restoration